voodoowoodoo/ruby_linked_lists/README.md

 **contains?(data):** Searches for a node object containig data.
 Returns true if that object is found, false if not.
 **find(data):** Searches for a node object containing data.
 Returns the index (see at(index)) of the node object if found, returns nil if not.
 **to_s:** Returns a string which represents the LinkedList object in the following form: "head data -> data -> ... -> data -> nil"

+######Current working methods for the internal Node class
+LinkedList contains an internal Node class where the data and the link to the next Node object is stored.
+This data is accessible with the following methods:

+**data:** Returns the data of the currently selected Node.
+**next_node:** Returns the Node object that the currently selected Node links to.